Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 4 - RAG/Lv 4.1 - RAG with one file.md

 At Load flow's File, browse for the txt file:
 ![[Pasted image 20250211014124.png]]

-Run the Load flow by pressing the play at the farthest right component:
+Run the Load flow by pressing the play at the farthest right component, thereby "ingesting" the data into the vector collection for later "retrieval" or querying:
 ![[Pasted image 20250211014249.png]]

 See if there are errors.
 There is an error if the Search Results icon changed red: